 - Your steakhouse is empty during rush hour

 #1 You let vegetarians judge your steakhouse

-To have a chance to convert your views to sales, you need to make sure those viewers are actually interested in what you’re selling.
+To have a chance to convert your views into sales, you need to make sure the viewers are actually interested in your offer.

 - No/very few visitors

 - Visitors from the wrong sources

 Here’s how to find out which of these problems you have and how to fix them.